unikraft/summer-of-code-2021/content/en/docs/sessions/03-debugging/index.md

 ---
-title: "Session 03: Benchmarking and Debugging"
+title: "Session 03: Debugging in Unikraft"
 linkTitle: "03.
-Benchmarking and Debugging"
+Debugging in Unikraft"
 ---

 Because unikernels aim to be a more efficient method of virtualization, this can sometimes cause problems.